-The purpose of this course is to examine leadership theories in order to develop an effective foundation for leading self, and organizations.
+An examination of leadership theories in order to develop an effective foundation for leading self, and organizations.
 Theories to be studied include: Trait Approach, Skills Approach, Behavioral Approach, Situational Approach, and Leader-Member Exchange Theory.
 Other theories such as, Transformational Leadership, Authentic Leadership, Servant Leadership, Adaptive Leadership, and Followership, will be included.
 Organizational learning concepts and case studies will be analyzed; And lastly, students will have the opportunity to participate in leadership questionnaires, to explore their personal leadership style, and to develop a personal, and organizational, leadership philosophy.